 I started a marriage series a while back, and I thought it was high time to get back to it.
 Maybe it’s because my husband and I are going on our first weekend away (alone) in what seems like forever.
 You heard that right.
 Two nights away from the kids, to celebrate our 15th anniversary.
 Do you want to know what is at the forefront of my mind?
 SLEEP!
-Uninterrupted, no little bodies in the bed, alarm-clock-free, blissful sleep… and morning lie-ins as an added bonus :)
+Uninterrupted, no little bodies in the bed, alarm-clock-free, blissful sleep… and morning lie-ins as a bonus :)

 OK, time to fess up… this all happened a month ago, I just haven’t had the time to get this post out! #reallife got in the way.
 But it was all that I had hoped it would be, and when I think back on it, it’s like I can go there again and be present in that moment; so forgive a girl for dreaming a little.